aaron-iles/compprog_students/module_2_scripting/assignments/function_bugs.md

 # Function Bugs

 ## Description
-In the code below there are 3 functions.
-Each of them appears to work well, but they each have a bug that needs fixing.
-I did not give you the test cases that will actually cause them to break-- it is up to you to find the bugs.
+The following Python script contains three functions.
+Each appears to work at first glance, but each has a subtle bug that needs fixing.
+Your job is to identify and correct the bugs using your knowledge of testing and debugging.

 ## Instructions

-1. Copy the functions below into a file in your repo so you can test and fix them.
+1. Copy the three functions below into a file in your GitHub repository named `function_bugs.py`.
-2. Try running the functions with a few different test cases to see if you can identify the bug in each function.
+2. Write test cases to try each function with **different types of input**, including edge cases.
-3. Once you have identified the bug, implement a fix.
+3. Identify the bug(s) in each function and implement a fix.
-4. git add, commit, and push!
+4. When you're done, `git add`, `commit`, and `push` your changes to your repository.
-5. Submit a link to the file in your repo.
+5. Submit the URL of the file from your GitHub repo.

+### Starter Code

 ```python
 # Exercise 1